aimms/documentation/webui/side-panels-grd-pages.rst

 	.. image:: images/SP_AllsidePanelPages_data.png
 			:align: center

-#. ``tooltip``: The text here would be displayed when the user hovers over that respective side panel tab.
+#. ``tooltip``: The text specified here is displayed when the user hovers over that respective side panel tab.
 This is an optional field and if left empty, no tooltip is displayed.
-#. ``icon``: The icon you want to display on the side panel tab.
-You can select from a list of 1600+ icons, the reference can be found in the `icon list <../_static/aimms-icons/icons-reference.html>`_. `Custom icons <webui-folder.html#custom-icon-sets>`_ can also be used if required.
+#. ``icon``: This is the icon you want to display on the side panel tab.
+You can select from a list of 1600+ icons, the reference can be found in the `icon list <../_static/aimms-icons/icons-reference.html>`_.
+Moreover, `custom icons <webui-folder.html#custom-icon-sets>`_ can also be used, if required.
 This is an optional field and if left empty, no icon will be displayed.
-#. ``iconcolor``: The color you want to display for the icon configured, eg: Blue, Red, etc. Browsers support around `140 color names <https://www.w3schools.com/colors/colors_names.asp>`_.
-This is an optional field.
+#. ``iconcolor``: This is the color you want to display for the configured icon, eg: 'blue', 'red', etc. Browsers support around `140 color names <https://www.w3schools.com/colors/colors_names.asp>`_.
 You can also use Hex codes eg: #FF0000 for Red.
 This is an optional field; if left empty, the icon will be blue when the tab is collapsed.
 The icon color changes to white when the side panel tab is expanded since the tab's color becomes blue and most of the other colors blend in making it difficult to view the icon.
 #. ``state``: This is the state for the side panel, i.e Active and Hidden.
 This is an optional field and is currently not in use.

 .. note::

 	* If the set AllSidePanelPages is not yet filled with all side panel pages, please run the procedure GetAllPages.
 You can find this procedure in Page Support section under Public Pages Support Procedures.
 	* The ``state`` property is not yet in use, but will be applicable in future releases.
-In side panels it is considered as Active by default.
+In side panels the state is considered Active, by default.
 You can use domain conditions to show or hide side panels on a page.

-To configure side panels on a page, create a string parameter indexed on the `ExtensionOrder <library.html#extensionorder>`_ set with ``webui::indexPageExtension`` and SidePanelSpecification set with ``webui::indexSidePanelSpec`` indices, for example ``HomePageSidePanel(webui::indexPageExtension,indexSidePanelSpec)``.
+To configure side panels on a page, create a string parameter indexed on the `ExtensionOrder <library.html#extensionorder>`_ set with the ``webui::indexPageExtension`` index and the SidePanelSpecification set with the ``webui::indexSidePanelSpec`` index; for example, a string parameter like ``HomePageSidePanel(webui::indexPageExtension,indexSidePanelSpec)``.

 ..
 Note::